shivannis/xandr-docs-public/xandr-docs/articles/invest/buyer-untargeted-segment-performance-report.md

 ---
 title: Microsoft Invest - Buyer Untargeted Segment Performance Report
-description: Learn about the Buyer Untargeted Segment Performance report that provides information on non-targeted segment performance in your advertising campaigns.
+description: Learn about the Buyer Untargeted Segment Performance report that offers insights on the non-targeted segment performance in your advertising campaigns.
 ---

 # Buyer Untargeted Segment Performance report in Microsoft Invest

 This report provides buyers with segment performance across multiple ad campaigns and advertisers over untargeted segments.
 This allows you to:

-- Understand the performance of individual untargeted segments across your account
+- Understand the performance of individual untargeted segments across your account.
-- Filter for specific conversion pixels to further identify how these segments contribute to your overall buying strategy
+- Filter for specific conversion pixels to further identify how these segments contribute to your overall buying strategy.

 ## Time frame